 There are three research themes, with each theme having an academic Research Theme Champion who organises an annual research theme event.
 This is to promote networking opportunities between those undertaking research in similar areas and to expose you to current methods and challenges within these areas.

 This event that is organised by the SWBio DTP Student Representatives.
-The theme of this event is working collaboratively and team-building (often through fun activities which we hope you will continue outside of your PhD – for example a cookery class).
+This event is based around three themes, working collaboratively, team-building and supporting student well-being (often through fun activities which we hope you will continue outside of your PhD – for example a cookery class).